-BC-8.1.5 CBB encourages their locally incorporated conventional bank licensees to apply - with respect to their overseas branches and subsidiaries - conduct of business standards at least equivalent to those set out in this Module.
-Where this is not the case, then CBB will consider any potential risk to the conventional bank licensee that may arise through adverse reputational or other consequences.
+The CBB encourages locally incorporated conventional bank licensees to apply - with respect to their overseas branches and subsidiaries - conduct of business standards at least equivalent to those set out in this Module.
+Where this is not the case, the CBB will consider any potential risk to the conventional bank licensee that may arise through adverse reputational or other consequences.